vmware-tanzu/tanzu-dev-portal/content/learningpaths/effective-efficient-kubernetes-debugging/kubernetes-debugging-workflow-and-techniques.md

 platforms, try searching by the node name/ip and/or components such as `kubelet` and `kube-proxy`.
 If the cluster is not accessible, that is, `kubectl` commands do not work, the cluster nodes will need to be accessed in order to find more details.
-Details on how to do this are discussed in ["Accessing and debugging nodes"](#accessing-and-debugging-nodes).
+Details on how to do this are discussed in ["Accessing nodes"](#accessing-nodes).

 4. If the cluster is still accessible and existing logs pinpoints to another system issue, it is possible to access the pod container to perform tests such